DanielCavalheiro/msat/README.md

 > [!IMPORTANT]
 > In order for any of the following commands to work they must be executed in the root directory of the project and with the Virtual Enviorment activated.

+There is a examples directory that holds examples of vulnerable php code that can be used to test the tool with the following commands.

 ### GUI

 Probably the simpler way to run the project.